JF-2121/wasteer-hackathon-docs/README.md

 ## Vibe Coding

-Each team has access to a OpenRouter API key with 20€ budget, which you will receive during the event.
+Each team has access to a OpenRouter API key with 20€ budget, which you will receive during the event in your teams private discord teams channel.
 See [vibe-coding/](vibe-coding/) for more info.